Tron: Ares: Redevelopment as Ares

 The studio planned to add an AI-generated character that would have been a sidekick to Flynn, a soldier named Bit entering the real world, but the plan was abandoned before filming to avoid potential controversy in the midst of societal and governmental issues surrounding the regulation of AI in filmmaking.
+Bit is still present in the final film, portrayed identically to the original Tron, as an object able to speak only "yes" or "no", representing the maximum two states a binary bit of information can hold.

 Filming

 Principal photography was scheduled to begin in Vancouver on August 14, 2023, but was postponed indefinitely due to the 2023 Writers Guild of America and the 2023 SAG-AFTRA strikes.
 Following the conclusion of the strikes in early November 2023, filming was reportedly set to begin in early 2024.
 In November 2023, it was announced that production on the project would officially begin following the holiday season of the same year.
 In January 2024, Rønning revealed production had begun, under the working title Velcro.
 Jeff Cronenweth serves as cinematographer.
 A first look image was released by Disney in February, with Hasan Minhaj and Arturo Castro added to the cast.
 Production occurred on the Cambie Bridge overnight on March 15.
 In April, Jeff Bridges, who portrayed Kevin Flynn and Clu in the previous Tron films, confirmed his involvement in the film.
 Filming wrapped on May 1.
-Jesse Wigutow received sole credit for the film's screenplay, along with a story credit with David Digilio, while off-screen additional literary material credits were attributed to Jez Butterworth, Brian Duffield, Justin Haythe, Nicole Holofcener, Tom McCarthy, Megan McDonnell, Jack Thorne, and Billy Ray, as well as Legacy screenwriters Horowitz and Kitsis.
+Jesse Wigutow received sole credit for the film's screenplay, along with a story credit with David Digilio.
+Off-screen additional literary material credits were attributed to Jez Butterworth, Brian Duffield, Justin Haythe, Nicole Holofcener, Tom McCarthy, Megan McDonnell, Jack Thorne, Billy Ray, and Legacy screenwriters Horowitz and Kitsis.